jrnold/r4ds-exercise-solutions/docs/transform.md

+### Exercise 5 {.exercise}

-5. Delays are typically temporally correlated: even once the problem that caused the initial delay has been resolved, later flights are delayed to allow earlier flights to leave.
+> Delays are typically temporally correlated: even once the problem that caused the initial delay has been resolved, later flights are delayed to allow earlier flights to leave.
 Using `lag()` explore how the delay of a flight is related to the delay of the immediately preceding flight.

 We want to group by day to avoid taking the lag from the previous day.
 Also, I want to use departure delay, since this mechanism is relevant for departures.